rdevries-thoughtworks/leap_se/pages/docs/design/soledad.md

 Introduction
 =====================

-Soledad allows client applications to securely share synchronized document databases.
-Soledad aims to provide a cross-platform, cross-device, syncable document storage API, with the addition of client-side encryption of database replicas and document contents stored on the server.
+Soledad consists of a client library and server daemon that allows applications to securely share a common state among devices.
+The local application is presented with a simple, document-centric searchable database API.
+Any data saved to the database by the application is client-encrypted, backed up in the cload, and synchronized among a user's devices.
+Soledad is cross-platform, open source, scalable, and features a highly efficient synchronization algorithm.

 Key aspects of Soledad include: